Custom tools let you add capabilities beyond the built-in MeshAgent toolkits. ADocumentation Index

-Toolkit allows you to group related Tools together so that they can be used seamlessly by any person or agent in the Room.
+Toolkit groups related Tools together so they can be registered in a room and used by people or agents.

 - Write custom tools